-We invite youth groups from around New York City who are engaged in making a difference in their communities and the world beyond.
-At our events the individual groups mix together and expand their hearts and minds as they make new friends and share ideas for community service and creating a better society.
+Our youth groups from around New York City are engaged in making a difference in their communities and the world beyond.
+At our events the individual groups would mix together and expand their hearts and minds as they made new friends and shared ideas for community service and creating a better society.

 Originally our member groups hailed from all over the city from schools, churches, temples, mosques and community centers, composed of young teens from a wide variety of city schools: Exceptional kids who value their world and community and are actively engaged in service.
 By collaborating with other groups with diverse cultures yet similar goals, we found that preconceived prejudices about people who are “different” melt away through a celebration of goodness and compassion, and our young people become better prepared to be the diplomatic and peaceful leaders of the future.

 Our past events have hosted youth groups comprised of students from the following schools: